-Vishnu is depicted with four arms to represent his omnipotence and omnipresence.
+Vishnu is depicted with four arms, which represent his omnipotence and omnipresence.

 This Hindu deity is a more esoteric god in comparison to those who rule over the natural world since.
 He is responsible for the divine essence that pervades the Universe.

 It is common to see Vishnu seated upon a coiled snake.
 This symbolizes the ability to remain at peace in the face of fear or worry.

 Vishnu is the god of:

 Vrikshasana (tree pose) requires a sharp mental focus.
 This focus directs and concentrates the mind.
 And who doesn’t want a mind that has the power of concentration?

 Balancing on one foot requires keeping your eyes on one specific spot.